Sharath0812/Tsunami-Analysis/README.md

 4. Independent Sample t-test: Compared average Tsunami Intensity before and after 1900.
 The result showed no significant difference, implying no impact of climate change on tsunami intensity.

 ## How to open ctk file
-Download SAS Studio to view the task done on the dataset with selected options or code.
+Download SAS Studio to open the ctk files and view the analysis done on the dataset with selected options or code.